BrainerSP/FiTimestamp/README.md

 # FiTimestamp
-TimestampToData or DateToTimestamp for SA:MP (PAWN)
+TimestampToDate or DateToTimestamp for SA:MP (PAWN)